JustMike-git/JustMike-git/README.md

 # JustMike

 Hey there!
-I'm JustMike, my irl name is [REDACTED]
+I'm JustMike, my irl name is Faruk

 ## A bit more about me